 Please note that even in this case, the phone Bluetooth address may change every time, that's why you will have to go through the pairing procedure before each workout.

-Being Bluetooth Smart doesn't mean that your head units will be able to pair with our app.
-Users are allowed to try HR2VP for free during 8 minutes so that they can check pairing before buying.
+Being Bluetooth Smart doesn't mean that your head unit will be able to pair with our app.
+Users are allowed to try HR2VP for free during 15 minutes so that they can check pairing before buying.

 In fact, most power meters on the market use static Bluetooth address, where your phone is using a private resolvable address for privacy and security reasons, this explains the compatibility issue.
 Not all GPS on the market are compliant with such adresses which results in HR2VP not being detected or detected but not paired correctly.